30 Hours Free Childcare

 Summer Term 2020 - DfE have made some temporary changes to the 30 hours free entitlement to ensure critical worker parents and those with vulnerable children are not disadvantaged during the coronavirus (COVID-19) outbreak and can continue to access the childcare provision to which they are entitled.

 For further information, please contact the Families Information Service on Tel: 01642 527225 or please see https://www.gov.uk/government/news/eligibility-for-government-childcare-offers-protected

-From September 2017 working parents of children aged 3 and 4 years old could be entitled for up to 30 hours free childcare a week.
+Working parents of children aged 3 and 4 year olds could be entitled for up to 30 hours free childcare a week.

 Working includes employed persons, self-employed persons, and parents on zero hours contracts who meet the criteria.

 A child qualifies for free childcare if they are resident in the England and under compulsory school age: